VildeBruhn/vildebruhn.github.io/introduction.md

 - Multivariate analyses
 - Practical exercises and discussion

+---

-We look forward to working with you.
+We look forward to working with you!